SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/SIE Quick Guide.md

 * What would you need from a consulting partner or implementation team to feel confident the technical architecture is sound?

-### **Budget / Finance**:They manage funding, track costs, and ensure the migration stays within approved financial constraints.
+### **Budget / Finance**: They manage funding, track costs, and ensure the migration stays within approved financial constraints.

 Goals: